Position: Specialist, Intervenor for the Deafblind Community

-- Facilitates access to information for individuals to gather information, learn concepts and skills to make an informed decision, and acts as interpreter and sighted guide.
+- Facilitates access to information for individuals to gather information, learn concepts and skills to make an informed decision, and acts as a communication facilitator and sighted guide.

 - Assists in accessing Vision Loss Rehabilitation Ontario (VLRO) and CNIB Foundation services as well as community services; Provides intervention services at retreats (i.e., workshops, retreats, CNIB camps).

-- Assists client in pursuing community-based recreation, education, vocation, social and self-advocacy; Supports client in literacy and learning opportunities
+- Assists clients in pursuing community-based recreation, education, vocation, social and self-advocacy; Supports clients in literacy and learning opportunities

 - Performs administrative duties such as reports and service tracking upon request.